MarkoLeskovar/FractalRenderingApp/README.md

 ## Acknowledgments
 Plotting algorithms for the Mandelbrot set: https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set
 Colection of colormaps by Pratiman Pratel: https://pratiman-91.github.io/colormaps
-Colection of font in .tff format: https://www.fontsquirrel.com
+Colection of font files in .ttf format: https://www.fontsquirrel.com